opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/devops.md

 Each _Task_ has a mandatory `template` attribute that is a JSON object containing a `definition` attribute showing how to execute the _Task_.
 In the example, the _Tasks_ are _Azure DevOps_ pipeline and the `definition` contains the information to identify and execute the pipeline.
-In addition to this, each _Task_ could also have a `configuration` attribute with extra information needed for the execution.
+In addition to this, each _Task_ could also have a `configuration` attribute with extra information, such as parameters for the pipeline, needed for the execution.
 The content of both attributes is strictly dependent from the implementation of the _Executor Adapter_ that will handle the _Tasks_.
 In the example, the Executor Adapter is the [Azure DevOps Executor](../utility-plane/executor/adapters/executor-azuredevops.md).